What the vicar wrote ...

 This information includes the surname, first name, registration district and the volume and page of the General Register Office reference.
 Beginning with the September quarter of 1911, the mother's maiden name was added to the index for births.
 From 1912, the spouses name is included in the index for marriages.
 The age at death is included in the GRO Index beginning in 1866, and the date of birth for death registrations was added in 1969.

-Some examples of this data may at some point be included within this section but it will definitely have been used in the verification and checking for accuracy of other information.
+Some examples of this data may at some point be included within this website but it will definitely have been used in the verification and checking of accuracy for other information.